 The RC must score a boat in her finishing place if she meets the definition Finish.
-An exception is when an RC witnessed a boat failing to sail the course as required by rule 28 (Sailing the Race).
-Under Rule A5.1, the RC now scores the boat NSC - Did not sail the course.
+An exception is when an RC witnessed a boat failing to sail the course as required by rule 28 (Sailing the Course).
+Under Rule A5.1, the RC scores the boat NSC - Did not sail the course.

-Rule 4 (Decision to Race) requires a boat to take responsibility for deciding to race.
+Rule 3 (Decision to Race) requires a boat to take responsibility for deciding to race.
 If, as in Appeal 39, she decides not to race, she cannot claim that her score was made worse by an improper action of the RC.
 The request was denied.

-The RC is required by rule 5 (Rules Governing Organizing Authorities and Officials) to conduct races in compliance with the rules, which include the SIs.
+The RC is required by rule 5 (Rules Governing Organizing Authorities and Officials) to conduct races in compliance with the rules, which include the NoR and SIs.
 When it fails to do so, a boat may be entitled to redress.

 The action or omission must be "improper."
 In Case 68, the RC's failure to discover that a boat was sailing without a valid rating certificate was not an improper omission.
-Appeal 44 makes it clear that it is a proper action for the RC to correct a scoring error.
+Appeal Question 44 makes it clear that it is a proper action for the RC to correct a scoring error.
 Boats whose scores are changed as a result of the correction are not entitled to redress.

-Condition Two: Rule 62.1(b)
+Condition Two: Rule 61.4(b)(2)

-62.1(b) "injury or physical damage because of the action of a boat that was breaking a rule of Part 2 or of a vessel not racing that was required to keep clear."
+61.4(b)(2) "injury or physical damage because of the action of a boat that was breaking a rule of Part 2 and took an appropriate penalty or was penalized,"

-When deciding whether a boat is entitled to redress under 62.1(b), a PC must establish that the boat suffered physical damage that affected her ability to proceed in the race at normal speed.
+When deciding whether a boat is entitled to redress under 61.4 (b) (2) a PC must establish that the boat suffered physical damage that affected her ability to proceed in the race at normal speed.
 Contact with another boat without bodily injury or physical damage that results in a loss of finishing place does not qualify for redress.
 The loss of concentration due to a crash tack does not qualify.
 Case 19 interprets the word "damage."
 The damage to the boat seeking redress need not be the result of a collision.
 However, the damage must be caused by the action of a boat or vessel required to keep clear.
 When a starboard-tack boat executes a crash tack to avoid a port-tack boat and seriously rips her only jib, she qualifies for redress.
 The damage itself must affect the speed or handling characteristics of the boat in such a way that the boat's score is made significantly worse.
 A bent stanchion that does not affect sail trim or prevent crew from hiking normally qualifies as damage but may not affect the speed or handling characteristics of the boat.
 Case 110 clearly requires the damage itself to be the reason for the loss of finishing place.